derek-0000/mui-x/docsTech/README.md

 ## Specific features

-Here you will find more precision about how some features are designed.
+Here you will find more details about how other features are designed.

 - [filtering](./filtering.md)
 - [virtualization](./virtualization.md)